Prop C FAQ

 Also, we encourage you to start thinking about the kind of child care or preschool that’s right for your family.
-Our “Choosing Child Care” or “Choosing Preschool” workshops can help you make an informed decision: check here for the date of our next workshop.
+Our “Choosing Infant Care” or “Choosing a Preschool” workshops can help you make an informed decision: check here for the date of our next workshop.

 4. How does the Preschool for All program work?
 How is it different from this?